KuroOrb/KuroOrb.github.io/about.md

 ***

-Blog created by DaeIn Lee on July 19.
-2018 in Vancouver,<br>
+Blog created by Jamie Carambat on December 30.
+2022 in Alabama, United States,<br>
 based on the jekyll theme [Hydejack].

 ***